HouQiming/ama/doc/contrib.md

 	...
 ```

+After a commit, we can use `ama -s process.aba=1 script/sync.js` to validate that the script supporting our development dialect still works bidirectionally on every file.

 ## Big Rules

 **No guarantees** Amalang is a best-effort tool and we do not pursue guarantees of any kind.
 We try our best to be helpful, but we don't make promises we can't keep.